PAYCENT (PYN) Reaches One Day Trading Volume of $1.00

-PAYCENT (CURRENCY:PYN) traded up 24.1% against the U.S. dollar during the 1 day period ending at 0:00 AM E.T. on March 10th.
-During the last seven days, PAYCENT has traded 3.2% lower against the U.S. dollar.
-One PAYCENT coin can currently be bought for $0.0004 or 0.00000001 BTC on popular exchanges.
-PAYCENT has a market capitalization of $35,834.88 and approximately $1.00 worth of PAYCENT was traded on exchanges in the last day.
+PAYCENT (CURRENCY:PYN) traded down 22.3% against the dollar during the one day period ending at 13:00 PM E.T. on March 13th.
+One PAYCENT coin can currently be bought for approximately $0.0003 or 0.00000001 BTC on exchanges.
+PAYCENT has a market cap of $22,529.79 and approximately $1.00 worth of PAYCENT was traded on exchanges in the last 24 hours.
+In the last seven days, PAYCENT has traded down 37.4% against the dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.